-Negreanu led Hendon’s famous all-time money list between 2014 and 2018.
-He was overtaken by Justin Bonomo in June 2018 (who later was overtaken by Bryn Kenney in August 2019).
-Negreanu currently has $43.299 million in live tournament cashes, and sits on the #3 spot on the all time money list.
+Negreanu led Hendon’s famous all-time money list between June 2014 and July 2018.
+He was overtaken by Justin Bonomo in June 2018.
+Negreanu currently has $45.637 million in live tournament cashes, and sits on the #3 spot on the all time money list.

 His biggest live tournament score to date is $8.288 million.
 He got that for finishing second in the $1 million buy-in Big One for One Drop high roller at the 2014 WSOP, eventually losing the heads-up battle for the title to Daniel Colman.

 In July 2021, Negreanu ended an almost 8-year-long “dry spell” without winning a poker tournament.
 At last, he won the $50,000 No Limit Hold’em tournament at the PokerGO Cup at the Aria for $700,000.
 His last live tournament victory prior to that was in October 2013.
 During that 93-month long period, he lost a whopping 10 heads-up matches for tournament titles, a cash game heads-up challenge against Doug Polk, and 3 heads-up Sit&Go’s against Phil Hellmuth.
 He finally broke his heads-up curse agianst David Coleman in the $50K PokerGO cup event.

 Since then, he won a $10K Poker Masters NLHE event for $178,200 in September 2021; and a $25K PokerGO Cup NLHE event for $350,000 in February 2022.